Bamaga: Geography

-All communities, except Bamaga and New Mapoon, are located on the coastline, and the current residents hold a close affiliation with the sea.
-The current populations are approximately 75% Islander and 20% Aboriginal.

 Bamaga and the surrounding communities are located north of the Jardine River which supplies the town water.

-Bamaga has an Islander population of approximately 700 people with a further 300 temporary non-islander residents.
-The Community has reticulated town water, which is pumped from the Jardine River.
-A new water treatment plant has been constructed recently and Bamaga is fully sewered.

 Climate

 Bamaga experiences a tropical savanna climate (Köppen: Aw, Trewartha: Awaa), with hot conditions year-round.
 There is a wet season from mid-November to mid-May, and a dry season from mid-May to mid-November.

 Language

 The community languages of Bamaga are Kalaw Kawaw Ya, Brokan (Torres Strait Creole), and English, particularly for education and government business.

-Industry

-All of Bamaga's internal and main roads are sealed.
-The major industry is tourism mainly during the drier months of the year.
-This runs from May – October (The Developmental Road is impassable during the wet season and the ferry across the Jardine River does not operate).

-The community owns Resort Bamaga, an accommodation house for corporate visitors.

-There is some cattle production, small business retailing and a concrete batching plant.
-Bamaga Island Council is the biggest employer with 200 staff.
-Modern supermarkets can be found at Seisia and Umagico.

-There is a community pharmacy, general merchandise/clothing store, a video store, Post Office, Service Station/workshop, snack bar, pub and bakery in Bamaga as well as an Anglican church store and thrift shop.

 Education

-Northern Peninsula Area State College is a government primary and secondary (Early Childhood-12) school for boys and girls.
+Northern Peninsula Area State College is a government primary and secondary (Kindergarten-12) school for boys and girls.
 In 2018, the school had an enrolment of 634 students with 69 teachers (68 full-time equivalent) and 34 non-teaching staff (24 full-time equivalent).
 It includes a special education program.
 The college has its Bamaga senior campus at Sagaukaz Street (10.8952°S 142.3858°E).
 Its Bagama junior campus is at Anu Street (10.8868°S 142.3901°E).
 The college has a second junior campus in the town of Injinoo.

-The Bamaga and New Mapoon Communities have established Child Care Centres for early childhood schooling.

 The Cape York Campus, a technical and further education (TAFE) college, has been established at Bamaga (10.8954°S 142.3886°E).
 The campus provides a wide range of tutorial courses including seamanship and other courses.

 Northern Peninsula Area Regional Council operates an Indigenous Knowledge Centre at HACC Centre Building in Adidi Street, Bamaga.